-Fabricating microchips or semiconductor crystals in orbit by benefitting from ultra-high vacuum among others.
-Microgravity-grown crystals have increased single crystal size and suppressed impurities and defects.4
+Fabricating microchips and semiconductor crystals in microgravity to benefit from the different physical behaviors, ultra-high vacuum, and other advantages.
+Microgravity-grown crystals have increased crystal size and suppressed impurities and defects.4

 Created: 2018-12-07